Shadow750amr/Bicycle_Sales_Analysis/README.md

 # Bicycle_Sales_Analysis

-This project analyze data from the Bicycle Sales db provided by the datacamp team.
+Description: This project analyze data from the Bicycle Sales db provided by the datacamp team.

-Objective:
 The main objective of this project is to analyze bicycle sales and answer the following questions:
 1. ¿What are the top 3 most sold products, categories and brands?
 2. ¿Does the sales of a certain product change from store to store?